jorgeandresvasquez/azure-training/azure_admin_associate_az_104/az_104_acg_notes.md

         - Recommendation is /27
       - Public IP per VNET gateway
       - IPsect tunnel for encryption
+      - Virtual Network Gateway and Local Network Gateway
+      - Shared key (PSK).
+In this field, enter a shared key for your connection.
+You can generate or create this key yourself.
     - VPN Gateways provide a limited bandwidth connection and is useful in scenarios where encryption is needed, but bandwidth restrictions are tolerable.
     - Capabilities
       - P2S and S2S capabilities
       - Transitive traffic support
       - ![VPN Gateway Capabilities](images/vpn_gateway_capabilities.png)
       - ![Policy-based vs Route-Based VPN Gateway](images/policy_vs_route_vpn_gateway.png)
+        - Route-based is more advanced
+        - Route-based is also selected when you coexist with an ExpressRoute gateway or if you need to use IKEv2.
+Policy-based gateways support only IKEv1.
+        - A Point-to-Site (P2S) connection requires a Route-based VPN type.
       - ![VPN Gateway SKUs](images/vpn_gateway_skus.png)
     - Active/Active vs Active/Passive
       - Existing VPN IPSec Tunnel between Vnet Gateway and Local Network Gateway on Prem can have 2 active or 1 active and 1 passive